NeoTech (NEOT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 NeoTech Historical Price

-According to the latest data gathered on NeoTech live price page, the current price of NeoTech is 0.0020259USD.
-The circulating supply of NeoTech(NEOT) is 250.00M NEOT , giving it a market capitalization of $506.18K.
+According to the latest data gathered on NeoTech live price page, the current price of NeoTech is 0.0018392USD.
+The circulating supply of NeoTech(NEOT) is 250.00M NEOT , giving it a market capitalization of $459.81K.

 The NeoTech Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NEOT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.